Quick and easy meals don’t have to come out of a box. This delicious Asian chicken salad can be on the table in minutes.

 I love the homemade cilantro lime dressing in this Asian salad.
 Isn’t it a beautiful color?
 Don’t like cilantro?
 Substitute parsley.

 If you’re not crazy about peanuts, cashews would be so good, too.
+Or leave the nuts off and substitute crispy wonton strips or crispy roasted chickpeas.

 I apologize for these photos.
 They are blurry because in order to get enough light in Michigan, I have to go outside.
 And you know what, it’s kinda cold outside in the middle of winter in MI.
 I was probably shivering.
 Makes it hard to steady a camera.
 Bear with me — at the time I was too cheap to buy a tripod.